What if I Don’t Have Historical Data? – Advanced Analytics When Your Data Lake is Dry

 What if I Don’t Have Historical Data?
 Here are three ways Lone Star does advanced analytics even when your data lake is dry

-The rise of Business Intelligence (BI) and Artificial Intelligence (AI) have been powerful.
+The rise of Business Intelligence (BI) and Artificial Intelligence (AI) has been powerful.
 But even good things can bring unintended negative consequences.
 One of the worst ideas from the rise of AI/BI is linking “data” and “analytics.”

 Your immediate reaction might be confusion.
 How can we talk about analytics without historical data?
 The answer lies in your definition of data.
 AI/BI needs rich, full data lakes.
 But terabytes and zettabytes are not the only measures of datasets.
 What do you do when your data lake is dry or barely damp?